tsalohei/vaccin/README.md

 `docker-compose down`

-Frontend and backend can be stopped with Ctrl+C. Note that the database needs to be re-initialized if the program is closed.
+Frontend and backend can be stopped with Ctrl+c.
+Note that the database needs to be re-initialized if the program is closed.